 2021 BMW 5-Series

 With plug-in hybrid and twin-turbo V-8 options, the 2021 BMW 5-Series sips or guzzles fuel.

 Is the 2021 BMW 5-Series good on gas?

 The four powertrain options create a spectrum of efficiency ranging from frugal to flush.
-The EPA has yet to certify the ends of that spectrum, but last year’s 530e plug-in hybrid got 25 mpg combined and 20 miles of electric range.
-The V-8 in the M550i got 20 mpg combined.
+The EPA rates the 530e plug-in hybrid at 26 mpg combined and for 21 miles of electric range.

 Beyond those outliers, the 2021 5-Series improved efficiency via a mild hybrid system on its 540i volume model to earn a 5 here.
 The turbo-6 gets an EPA-rated 25 mpg city, 32 highway, 27 combined.
 Last year’s model was 25 mpg combined.

 The 530i gets the same 25/33/28 mpg.
 All-wheel drive knocks either model down 1 mpg combined.